senaite/senaite.core/README.rst

 Installation
 ------------

 Documenting the bika3 installation as done on Debian server 13/11/11.
+Updated for changes affecting ID-Server, which is now by default automatically build and started togethere with the instance.
+This document describes the manual steps to install the LIMS and set up Apache as proxy on port 80.
+See https://github.com/bikalabs for other install options.

 #.
 Get the latest Unified Installer: http://plone.org/products/plone/releases